-Subject access requests
+- Subject access requests

-Rectify inaccurate data
+- Rectify inaccurate data

-If we have given the personal data to a third party such as a client, we will tell them to rectify your personal data, unless this proves impossible or disproportionate.
-VGC will not be able to audit this.
+If we have given the personal data to a third party e.g. a client, we will tell them to rectify your personal data unless this proves impossible or disproportionate.
+VGC will not be in a position to audit the third parties to ensure they have done this.

 You have the right to ask VGC to erase personal data.
 Please inform the data protection officer if you want us to remove your data completely, or to keep your details on a list of individuals not to be contacted.